chef/chef-web-docs/chef_master/source/berkshelf.rst

    source "https://supermarket.chef.io"
    source chef_repo: ".."

-The location and authentication details for the Chef Server will be taken from the user's ``config.rb`` by default.
+The location and authentication details for the Chef Infra Server will be taken from the user's ``config.rb`` by default.

 To add multiple Chef Servers: